-To see how EMEA region compares to the rest of the world, check out the Global Report here.
+To see how Latin America compares to the rest of the world, check out the Global Report here.

 How LinkedIn can help tech marketers in the Age of Agility Get started For the first time in the history of media, you can reach the world's professionals all in one place.
 More than 706M people worldwide gather on LinkedIn to stay connected and informed, advance their careers, and work smarter.
 Together they comprise the largest global community of business professionals.
 These are the decision makers, influencers, and the leaders of today and tomorrow - precisely the people you want to target.
-For additional tech marketing resources, visit lnkd.in/techhub